Blog

 How Sell and Stay® Works

 A Sell and Stay® path is in the M&A family, but it is neither a merger nor an outright sale that you get to walk away from after the typical one-year consulting period.
-It is a combining of resources and expertise, but not control.
-It relieves an advisor of the responsibility and obligations of ownership, but not their advisory career or their income.
+It is a combining of resource, expertise, and, in some cases, control.

-FP Transitions’ Sell and Stay® strategy involves performing a formal valuation on your practice and determining what your desired exit will look like in terms of timeline and projected employment level.
+FP Transitions’ Sell and Stay® strategy involves performing a formal valuation on your practice and determining what your desired exit will look like in terms of timeline, employment level, and ownership.
 We search for the right buyer using the same tools and expertise as that of a traditional buyer search–either on the Open Market or through a private survey.
-We offer a non-advocacy approach during the negotiation and documentation processes to ensure the success of the deal as a whole, as well as for all parties.
+We offer a non-advocacy approach during the negotiation and documentation processes to ensure the success of the deal as a whole, as well as for all partners of the transaction.

-During a Sell and Stay® transaction, the buyer and the seller must be willing to work together for a longer period of time than is required in a traditional acquisition.
-The seller must be comfortable with whom they are relinquishing all controlling interest in the practice he or she spent years creating.
+During a Sell and Stay® process, all partners must be willing to work together for a longer period of time than is required in a traditional acquisition.
+The seller must be comfortable with whom they are relinquishing controlling interest in the practice he or she spent years creating.
+Transaction priorities and goals for future growth must be aligned.
+Both sides should be clear about what they’re hoping to achieve and any timelines for employment or retirement.
 For those reasons, finding the right fit is of utmost importance.
-There must be a mutual trust to ensure that there will not be any “power struggles” or ego issues as the practice continues to evolve under new ownership.
+There must be a mutual trust to ensure that there will not be any “power struggles” or ego issues as the practice continues to evolve under the new ownership structure.

 The FP Transitions buyer search methodology is rooted in the idea that by finding the perfect match, the transaction will be more successful.
 Our Transactions Team spends time with each and every seller to learn about their unique practice, investment philosophies, and goals.
 Using what we’ve learned, we can help find the most qualified and best match within a large pool of interested buyers.